Legal Advice for Minimum Wage — 38 results

 Accurate as of January 12, 2012.
 If the minimum wage increases above $8.00... more

-Written by attorney Emanuel Shirazi, about 1 year ago.
+Written by attorney Emanuel Shirazi, over 1 year ago.

 In yet another celebrity lawsuit, Lady Gagas former personal assistant has sued the pop star for $380,000 of alleged unpaid overtime.
 Gagas former personal assistant, Jennifer ONeill, says... more